AdaCore/gnatdashboard/docs/source/webui/presentation.rst

 * the Message Navigation button, that will lead to :ref:`Message navigation` content.
 * the Project Navigation button, that will lead to :ref:`Project navigation` content.

-On the right side, you can see a marker that tells you if the server is offline or online.
-The difference between offline and online mode is the state of the API server.
-If the API server is not running (e.g. API server is down or a different HTML server is used.) then the WebUI interface will be offline.
-The offline mode doesn't allow you to do message review (Note: Posting review is a feature specific to CodePeer).

-If you are running CodePeer, an extra button `CodePeer history` is displayed.
-This button will open a page displaying additional CodePeer run information and statisitcs

 .. _Filter: